Mold Removal: Types of Mold and How to Get Rid of It

 Black Mold (Stachybotrys)

-This mold appears slimy and black or dark green and is commonly found in organic materials such as wood, hay and cardboard.
+This mold appears slimy and black or dark green, and is commonly found in organic materials such as wood, hay and cardboard.
 It is also known as “toxic mold” because it releases mycotoxins that can cause a host of medical issues, including difficulty breathing, sinusitis, fatigue, headache, a burning sensation in your airways, a persistent cough, nose bleeds, fever and even depression.
+As you can see by the long list of medical issues black mold can cause, black mold removal is essential when found and should be done as quickly as possible.

 Also black in color, this type of mold is found in kitchens, bathrooms and basements – areas where there are high levels of condensation or where there has been water damage.
 It can cause severe reactions that include hay fever, skin infections and difficulty breathing.